combine-org/combine-org.github.io/content/authors/HARMONY-2025/Backup_index.md

 Topics of Interest:
 - Data exchange, pipelines and model standards for systems and synthetic biology
 - Visualization and graphical notation standards for systems and synthetic biology
-- Standards for sharing and analysing biological pathway data
+- Standards for sharing and analyzing biological pathway data
 - Standards for computational biological models and modelling support
 - Metadata description and model annotation in COMBINE standard formats
 - Implementation of COMBINE standards in tools, databases and other resources